 God is quite capable of creating whatever He wants or needs in heaven.
 My child or loved one didn’t have to die to fill God’s need for a rose or an angel.

 When you don’t know what to say, “I’m so sorry” is enough.
-Combined with a heart-felt extended hug is very comforting to a grieving soul.
+Combined with a heart-felt extended hug (even a virtual or air one) is very comforting to a grieving soul.